mjang01011/Duke_ECE661_Final-Project-An_Evaluation_of_Self-Supervised_Learning_Method-SimCLR_and_RotNet/README.md

 This is a group project between Bernie Chen, Ethan Hsu, and Michael Jung for Duke ECE 661 - Computer Engineering Machine Learning and Deep Neural Nets.

+Project report and poster can be found in the repo.